grantwest/mockable/README.md

 ## Example

-use Mockable in your module:
+use Mockable in a module:

 ```elixir
 defmodule TemperatureClient do